KSU-MS/Search-Engine-Guy/README.md

 2. I'm still tuning the "accuracy:fill in the gaps of missing info" ratio.
 Lmk if you see something incorrect.

 3. I can't stress this enough, this sites it's sources for a reason.
 PLEASE CHECK THEM if the data you're searching for is important.

+4. TOP_K is a variable to show how many results to surface and refrence.

+5. THRESHOLD is a variable to specify how specific you need the search results to be. .30 (think 30%) is the default and works the nest in most cases, but this is adjustable.

 ---